StochSS/stochss/README.md

-StochSS
+# StochSS

 (JupyterHub not connected yet)

+### Setup

-# Install pipenv, an environment manager for python
+- Install pipenv, an environment manager for python

 `python3 -m pip install pipenv`

-# Build the docker container
+- Build the docker container
 `make build`

+### Run it

-# Run the notebook server
+- Run the notebook server
 `make run`

-# Rebuild static assets on source changes
+- Rebuild static assets on source changes
 `make watch`

-# Update a running server (for handlers/backend)
+- Update a running server (for handlers/backend)
 `make update`

+### Add a python dependency

+- Use pipenv to control dependencies

+`pipenv install mylib`

+- Create a new requirements.txt file and rebuild the docker container

+`make build`